 information about the build environment.

-The rest of the build environment should either be defined as part of the development process or recorded during the build process.
+All relevant information about the build environment should either be defined as part of the development process or recorded during the build process.

 Everything that is recorded is stored best as a separate build product that can be easily ignored or distributed separately.
 This will help identify which variation is irrelevant to the software itself.